rixtrayker/lets-go/docs/13-project-structure.md

 │   └── api/
 │       └── main.go           # Wires everything together and starts the server.
 └── internal/
+    ├── platform/
+    │   ├── database/
+    │   │   └── postgres.go   # Logic for connecting to the database.
-    ├── server/
+    │   └── server/
     │       ├── server.go     # The http.Server setup.
     │       └── routes.go     # All the API routes, pointing to handlers.
-    ├── auth/
-    │   └── middleware.go     # Auth middleware.
     ├── user/
-    │   ├── user.go           # The User model and business logic.
+    │   ├── user.go           # The User model.
+    │   ├── service.go        # Business logic.
     │   ├── handler.go        # HTTP handlers for /users endpoints.
-    │   └── store.go          # The user storage implementation.
+    │   └── postgres.go       # Implementation of the user repository for Postgres.
-    └── platform/
-        └── database/
+    └── auth/
+        ├── auth.go           # Auth service and logic.
-            └── postgres.go   # Logic for connecting to the database.
+        └── middleware.go     # Auth middleware for the server.
 ```

 ## Project Structure Best Practices